DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 The most impactful space is the final hall which is full of a more multi-media collection of exhibits.
 As you enter, the video to Bjork’s 1999 song ‘All Is Full Of Love’ plays on a loop, providing a soundtrack to a fascinating set of things to puzzle over.
 My personal highlights included the representations of 3D printed fashion designs, creepy ant drones, and Valentines cards from the curiosity rover (it breaks my heart that it’s still up there working away playing happy birthday to itself every 12 months, it’s too much).
 Hello, Robot. is a lot to take in but worth every second you will undoubtedly spend wondering where this is all going, and where it will end up one day, long after you’re gone.

 An unexpected perk of having a yearly membership of the V&A Dundee is 10% off your bill at the on-site restaurant, Tatha Bar & Kitchen.
 As it was a sunny afternoon we decided to grab lunch, and although we hadn’t booked a table they found a gorgeous place for us right next to the window so we could see the impressive views out over the Tay.

-I ordered the fried chicken open wrap with paprika fries and Andrew opted for the Perthshire smoked haddock and ham.
+I ordered the fried chicken open wrap with paprika fries, pictured below, and Andrew opted for the Perthshire smoked haddock and ham.
 The food was absolutely beautiful, if slow to arrive, and sadly our drinks turned up at the same time as the food… but at least the view was lovely!
 We’d eat there again I think, but perhaps at a quieter time.

 If you haven’t had a chance to catch Hello, Robot. at V&A Dundee yet there’s just over a week left, it closes on Sunday 9th February, and I’d say it’s well worth a visit.